Villa Park: History

 Villa Park remained in much the same state for another 30 years, with no major developments until the late 1950s.
-During the 1930s the earth and timber terraces with wooden crash barriers were completely replaced by concrete terracing and metal barriers, a process first begun by Rinder.
+During the 1930s the earth and timber terraces with wooden crush barriers were completely replaced by concrete terracing and metal barriers, a process first begun by Rinder.
 In 1936 he was voted back onto the board at the age of 78 after the club were relegated to the Second Division.
 Nearly 25 years after he had created his 1914 masterplan, Rinder resurrected it and looked to carry out the third phase of his developments.
 He died in December 1938 (Leitch had died in April), leaving his construction business to his son, Archibald Junior.

 The complete redevelopment and extension of the Holte End began in early 1939, supervised by Archibald Junior.
 When the Second World War broke out in September 1939, all construction across the country stopped.
-Unusually, given the austerity measures in place at the time, Villa acquired a special permit to continue construction of the Holte End; Simon Inglis notes "How they achieved this is not recorded."
+Unusually, given the austerity measures in place at the time, Villa acquired a special permit to continue construction of the Holte End; Simon Inglis notes "How they achieved this is not recorded".
 Work on the ground was completed by April 1940, and the stand was immediately mothballed as Villa Park switched to its wartime role.
 The Trinity Road Stand became an air-raid shelter and ammunition store while the home dressing room became the temporary home of a rifle company from the 9th Battalion, Royal Warwickshire Regiment.
 German bombs caused £20,000 worth of damage to the Witton Lane Stand, which was remedied by 1954.

 In the late 1950s, four projects were announced.
 The old Bowling Green pavilion on the Trinity Road became a medical centre, the basement of the aquarium building was converted into a gym, four large floodlight pylons were installed, and a training ground was purchased 500 yd from Villa Park.
 The floodlights were first used in November 1958 for a friendly match against the Scottish side Heart of Midlothian.

 In mid-1962, £40,000 was spent on a roof for the Holte End, the first to provide cover for the ordinary terrace fans at Villa Park since 1922.
 The old barrel-shaped roof on the Witton Lane Stand, the only remaining feature of the 1897 Villa Park, was removed in the summer of 1963 and replaced with a plain sloping roof in the same style as the Holte End.
 Villa Park was chosen by FIFA to host three matches for the 1966 World Cup on the condition that the Witton Lane Stand became all-seater.
 The players' tunnel had to be covered with a cage while the pitch was widened by 3 yd.